JoeLiberi/Networking-Scripts/README.md

 ## Send Command to Cisco

-Uses the IOS and ASA scipts to connect to a device or a list of devices and run 1 command.
+Uses the IOS and ASA scripts to connect to a device or a list of devices and run 1 command.